EVENTS | 15 June 2021

 A key issue is procurement.
 According to Timo Kob, “Everyone talks about digital sovereignty and the need to provide cybersecurity at home instead of buying it overseas.
 This must however be followed by action.”
 Companies and government institutions should therefore give German security companies a chance to prove themselves, even if they are still relatively new to the game.
 Paul Kaffsack says, “A purchase order is better for a fledgling company than bureaucratic government funding.”

 Schönbohm also sees a primary task in bringing together the large DAX companies with the hidden champions from cybersecurity to speed up innovation.
-The key to rethinking business to take risks for greater innovation is to have a different perspective: “Information security is not a cost factor, but the enabler of successful digitization,” says Schönbohm.
+The key to rethinking business to take risks for greater innovation is to have a different perspective: “Information security is not a cost factor, but the enabler of successful digitalization,” says Schönbohm.

 As is so often the case, marketing is also an issue.
 Germany comes up with good technology, but other countries sell it better and thus attract more investors, even if the technology does not stand up to direct comparison.
 As a brand, Germany must position itself much more strongly internationally and advertise itself.
 The goal should be for delegations to come to Silicon Saxony, Berlin, Hamburg, and Bonn to see what German companies have accomplished, according to Schönbohm.
 Paul Kaffsack on this: “We need to focus much more media attention on European players in Germany.
 That would make the companies attractive to German customers and inspire startups to set up business here in Europe.”
 His appeal is clearly directed at the media, policymakers, and the business community.